aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 }
 ```

-* No exceptions are needed for a normal situation
+- No exceptions are needed for a normal situation.
-* More readable and efficient
+- More readable and efficient.

-# When Exceptions Are the Right Tool: Business Rule Violations in Spring Boot
+# When Exceptions Are the Right Tool: Business Rule Violations

-When Exceptions Are the Right Tool: Business Rule Violations in Spring Boot
+While exceptions should not be used for regular control flow, they are useful in cases where you need to stop execution due to an invalid business state.

 ### Example: Business Exceptions in a Spring Boot REST Service
 Imagine you’re developing an order processing service.
 If an order is invalid, you don’t want to continue processing; instead, you should immediately stop and return an appropriate error response.